Boomslangnz/FFBArcadePlugin/Includes/FFBPluginReadme.txt

 While best efforts were made to try to resemble the real arcade force feedback, It will never be 100% accurate & in some cases eg Mario Kart GP DX, Pokken Tournament and Battle Gear 4,effects were created entirely from scratch so are not using real force feedback values.
 Most games use correct ffb values however :)

+***1.3 Changes***

+- Added optional Spring Effect to Initial D Arcade Stage Zero

+- Added EnableRumbleDevice2 and ReverseRumbleDevice2 checkboxes to certain games that support 2P Rumble

+- Renamed MAME plugins to OldMame as they are outdated and nearly useless now.
+Only game worth keeping them for is Rave Racer since MAME doesn't support FFB Output yet

+- Added Output Reading support!!
+(HUGE Thanks to headkaze for making MAMEInterOp SDK)

+No more specific versions of MAME necessary and all past and present MAME versions can be supported, along with the likes of Supermodel Emulator and any others which support MAME Outputs.

+This has taken me all week to get the c++ code working correctly, then port across to FFB Plugin, and finally begin adding support to some games.

+Initial Supported Output Games

+***Supermodel Emulator***
+-Daytona USA 2 - Power Edition
+-Daytona USA 2 - Battle on the Edge
+-Scud Race
+-Scud Race Plus
+-Le Mans 24
+-Sega Rally 2
+-Dirt Devils
+-Emergency Call Ambulance

+***MAME***
+-Virtua Formula
+-Virtua Racing
+-San Francisco Rush
+-San Francisco Rush: The Rock
+-San Francisco Rush 2049
+-Cruis'n World
+-Off Road Challenge
+-Cruis'n USA
+-California Speed
+-Out Run
+-Turbo Out Run
+-Power Drift
+-OutRunners (Currently ONLY game which allows 2 Player FFB if you have 2 x wheels or controllers)

+Please Read Below Output Section For More Info or read FFBPluginReadme.txt before you message for help.

+***1.2 Changes***

+- Added Initial D Arcade Stage Zero FFB Support

+- Added ChaseHQ2 shader filter removal checkbox under Input/Misc setting in GUI

+- Sorry had wrong SDL2.dll for all 64bit games on last release

 ***1.1a Changes***